geopandas/pyogrio/README.md

 > write_dataframe(df, '/tmp/test.shp', driver="GPKG")
 ```

+### Raw numpy-oriented I/O

+see `pyogrio.raw` for numpy-oriented read / write interfaces to OGR data sources.

+This may be useful for you if you want to work with the underlying arrays of
+WKB geometries and field values outside of a `GeoDataFrame`.

+NOTE: this may be migrated to an internal API in a future release.

 ## Known issues

 `pyogrio` supports reading / writing data layers with a defined encoding.
 However,